HG Thor Epoxy Fretless Testimonials: |

 appreciate it.
 Keep up the exceptional work."

-is a true artist.
+Thor is a true artist.
 The work he did on my Epiphone Casino is revolutionary.
-I have
+I

-never played or heard anything like it.
-The project is very much a collaboration
+have never played or heard anything like it.
+The project is very much a

-with clear, concise communications during the whole process.
-It was a wonderful
+collaboration with clear, concise communications during the whole process.
+It

 Hear a sample sound of this Casino played by HGT through a V-Amp